RobertsLab/resources/docs/DEI-Resources.md

      - Facebook page: [https://www.facebook.com/peaksandprofessorsuw/](https://www.facebook.com/peaksandprofessorsuw/)
      - Send a request to join the mailing list: <peaksandprofessorsuw@gmail.com>

-- List of organizations that are striving to bring more diversity to the outdoors. [https://www.adventure-journal.com/2020/06/these-orgs-could-use-your-help-to-bring-more-diversity-to-the-outdoors/](https://www.adventure-journal.com/2020/06/these-orgs-could-use-your-help-to-bring-more-diversity-to-the-outdoors/)
+- List of organizations that are striving to bring more diversity to the outdoors. [https://web.archive.org/web/20220523105055/https://www.adventure-journal.com/2020/06/these-orgs-could-use-your-help-to-bring-more-diversity-to-the-outdoors/](https://web.archive.org/web/20220523105055/https://www.adventure-journal.com/2020/06/these-orgs-could-use-your-help-to-bring-more-diversity-to-the-outdoors/)

-     - The College of the Environment communities are often consisting of people who enjoy and spend time in nature.
+  - The College of the Environment communities often consist of people who enjoy and spend time in nature.
 Gatekeeping “outdoorsy-ness” is a serious issue that often excludes women, people of color, lower income individuals, and more.
 This can often make it difficult to participate in casual conversations at work/school or after-work/weekend activities, which can create a feeling of exclusion from the community as a whole.

 ## UW Centers